jkerai1/SoftwareCertificates/README.md

 App Ref: https://appwiki.checkpoint.com/appwikisdb/public.htm  or https://getintopc.com/all-software-categories/

 Of course there are ways around Cert Blocking (e.g. ImageRemoveCertificate API, signTool, SigThief, delcert - more opportunities for detection😉).
 See [Testing Manipulated Executables](https://github.com/jkerai1/SoftwareCertificates/tree/ManipulatedExes/Manipulated%20Exes%20For%20Testing)

+Note that Certificate thumbprints will rotate as certificates are rolled so this is NOT the best way to block applications

 Useful Ref For Programs people install on fresh desktop: https://ninite.com/ (also worth blocking ninite's cert)